CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-One-and-Two/Bonding---Link-Aggregation.md

  - /display/CL321/Bonding+++Link+Aggregation
  - /pages/viewpage.action?pageId=5126834
 pageID: 5126834
+---
----Linux bonding provides a method for aggregating multiple network interfaces (*slaves*) into a single logical bonded interface (*bond*).
+Linux bonding provides a method for aggregating multiple network interfaces (*slaves*) into a single logical bonded interface (*bond*).
 The only bonding mode supported in Cumulus Linux is the IEEE 802.3ad link aggregation mode, which allows one or more links to be aggregated